 Regression analysis can be simply explained as making connections among the variables.
-It helps us to understand how value of the dependent variable changes when the independent variables is varied.
+It helps us to understand how the value of the dependent variable changes when the independent variables is varied.

-Let’s talk about one of the famous example on the net: Deciding house price by learning house size.
+Let’s talk about one of the famous examples on the net: Deciding house price by learning house size.
 In this example, you simply train your system by house size-corresponding price training data, and then in the future estimate price of any houses by simply using their size.

 Of course, you will not use some kind of black magic for doing this.
 You will use a simple linear function such as hθ(x) = θ0 + θ1x.
 Here, you can think that x is the size of the house (variable), hθ(x) is the price you estimated, and θs are the “magical” parameters you have learned using your training data.
 Actually, all we need and all we want are approximating these θs for estimation process.

 For getting the best parameters (θs), we should “minimize the cost function”.
-Cost function is the fancy way to say “use kinda MSE to check whether your estimation is close enough to the ground truth (y in the Equation 1)”.
+The cost function is the fancy way to say “use kinda MSE to check whether your estimation is close enough to the ground truth (y in the Equation 1)”.
 So, we will calculate (hθ(x) – y)2 for every sample in our data, and then sum the results, and then divide 2m, where m is the number of samples in the training data.

-Before start to talk about how to minimize the cost function, I’d suggest you to talk about linear regression with multiple features.
+Before we start to talk about how to minimize the cost function, I’d suggest to talk about linear regression with multiple features.
 If you remember “approximating house price” example, we associated house price with only the size.
 But, this time we will also add features such as number of rooms, age of house, distance to bus stop.
 This will increase the realism, and the number of parameters we need to find out.

 But don’t worry, working with multiple features actually will only add more addition to our hypothesis (hθ(x)).
 For example, if we use 4 features (size, number of rooms, age, distance to bus stop), our linear function will become hθ(x) = θ0x0 + θ1x1 + θ2x2 + θ3x3 + θ4x4.
 And as you can see this won’t change our cost function since hθ(x) still returns a scalar value.

 Now, we can talk about how to minimize our cost function to adjust our parameters.
-For this task, first, we will talk about famous gradient descent algorithm.
-Gradients act like compass and always point the direction of local minimum.
+For this task, first, we will talk about the famous gradient descent algorithm.
+Gradients act like a compass and always point the direction of local minimum.
 In this way, gradient descent algorithm reaches the local minimum by taking small steps.
 This algorithm starts with an initial guess, and performs minimization by adjusting the guess.
-But, before running the algorithm, first, we need to get gradients by differentiating (derivative) the cost function.
+But, before running the algorithm, first, we need to get the gradients by differentiating (derivative) the cost function.